 268.059 Garnishment for delinquent taxes and unemployment benefit overpayments.

-(a) The commissioner may give notice to any employer that an employee owes delinquent taxes, payments in lieu of taxes, or overpaid unemployment benefits, including penalties, interest, and costs, and that the obligation to the department should be withheld from the employee's wages.
+Subdivision 1.
+Notice.
+The commissioner may give notice to any employer that an employee owes delinquent taxes, payments in lieu of taxes, or overpaid unemployment benefits, including penalties, interest, and costs, and that the obligation to the fund should be withheld from the employee's wages.
 The commissioner may proceed only if the tax, payment in lieu of taxes, or unemployment benefit overpayment is uncontested or if the time for any appeal has expired.
 The commissioner shall not proceed until 30 calendar days after mailing to the debtor employee, at the debtor's last known address, a written notice of intent to garnish wages and exemption notice.
 That notice shall list:

 (1) the amount of taxes, payments in lieu of taxes, overpaid unemployment benefits, interest, penalties, or costs due from the debtor;